Cyclic Objects from Surfaces

-In this paper, we endow the family of closed oriented genus~$g$ surfaces, starting with torus, with a structure of a (co)cyclic object in the category of $3$-dimensional cobordisms.
-As a corollary, any $3$-dimensional TQFT induces a (co)cyclic module, which we compute algebraically for the Reshetikhin-Turaev TQFT.
+\Abstract{In this paper, we endow the family of all closed genus $g \ge 1$ surfaces with a~structure of a (co)cyclic object in the category of 3-dimensional cobordisms.
+As a corollary, any $3$-dimensional TQFT induces a (co)cyclic module, which we compute algebraically for the Reshetikhin--Turaev TQFT.}